JennEYoon/datasciY/fastai/README.md

  * Keep full fastai repo on my account, to push updates to.
  * Manually upload fastai exercise for uploading to my website, datasciY.com

+#### Tasks - 8/11/2019 12:17 PM

+ * Uploaded CoLab folder from Google Drive
+ * Has Fastai exercise notebook.
+ * Do timeing test, get faster GPU to test on.

 #### Author:  Jennifer E Yoon